 While the various cases described in this paragraph involving alleged Indian Tribes do not specify the monetary damages sought from the State, the cases are mentioned because they claim State land and/or sovereignty over land areas that are part of the State of Connecticut.
 Several suits have been filed since 1977 in the Federal District Court and the Connecticut Superior Court on behalf of alleged Indian Tribes in various parts of the State, claiming monetary recovery as well as ownership to land in issue.
 Some of these suits have been settled or dismissed.
 The plaintiff group in one of the remaining suits is the alleged Golden Hill Paugussett Tribe and the lands involved are generally located in Bridgeport, Trumbull and Orange.
-In June of 2004, the Federal Bureau of Indian Affairs denied recognition to the alleged Golden Hill Paugussett Tribe of Indians.
-The alleged Tribe has filed an appeal with the United States Secretary of the Interior, and that appeal is pending.
-An additional suit has been filed by the alleged Schaghticoke Indian Tribe claiming privately and town held lands in the Town of Kent.
+In June of 2004 the Federal Bureau of Indian Affairs denied recognition to the alleged Golden Hill Paugussett Tribe of Indians.
+The alleged Tribe filed an appeal with the United States Secretary of the Interior, and that appeal was dismissed on March 18, 2005.
+An additional suit was filed by the alleged Schaghticoke Indian Tribe claiming privately and town held lands in the Town of Kent.
 The State is not a defendant to that action.
-In February 2004, the Federal Bureau of Indian Affairs issued a final determination granting federal recognition to the Schaghticoke Tribal Nation.
-The State has appealed that decision to the Interior Board of Appeals, and that appeal is pending.
+In February 2004 the Federal Bureau of Indian Affairs issued a final determination granting federal recognition to the Schaghticoke Tribal Nation.
+The State appealed that decision to the Federal Department of the Interior Board of Appeals, which on May 13, 2005 vacated the determination and remanded the matter to the Federal Bureau of Indian Affairs for reconsideration.
+On October 12, 2005 the Federal Bureau of Indian Affairs declined to acknowledge the Schaghticoke Indian Tribe.
 The land claims have been stayed pending the resolution of the federal recognition matter.
 It is possible that other land claims could be brought by other Indian groups, who have petitioned the Federal Government for Federal recognition.
-The State has also challenged the decision of the Federal Department of the Interior which allows the Mashantucket Pequot Tribe to add land holdings of the Tribe outside of its reservation to the land held in trust for its benefit by the Department.
-The added land was not part of the Tribe's original reservation designated under the Federal Settlement Act with the Tribe.
-The additional land was purchased by the Tribe.
-The United States Court of Appeals for the Second Circuit rejected the State's claim that the Federal Settlement Act does not allow the Federal Department of the Interior to take this additional land and it to the Tribe's reservation land.
-The Mashantucket Pequot Tribe has withdrawn its application to take the additional lands outside its reservation into trust, although the Tribe could renew its application.
-The case pending before the United States District Court was dismissed as moot in April 2002.
 In June 2002, the Federal Bureau of Indian Affairs issued a final determination granting federal recognition to the Historic Eastern Pequot tribe.
-The State has appealed that decision to the Interior Board of Appeals.
-If federal recognition is upheld, the tribe could institute land claims against the State or others.
-In any of the land claim matters, irrespective of whether federal recognition is granted, denied or upheld, a particular tribe could institute or renew land claims against the State or others, or press the claims it has already asserted.
+The State appealed the decision to the Federal Department of the Interior Board of Appeals, which on May 13, 2005 vacated the determination and remanded the matter to the Federal Bureau of Indian Affairs for reconsideration.
+On October 12, 2005, the Federal Bureau of Indian Affairs declined to acknowledge this group as an Indian tribe.
+In any of the land claims matters, irrespective of whether federal recognition is granted, denied or upheld, a particular tribe could institute or renew land claims against the State or others, or press the claims it has already asserted.